 It’s a beautiful day.
 You’re lounging and petting your dog when, just under all the soft fur, you feel some bumps on your dog’s skin under his fur.
 It’s easy to be alarmed by the sudden appearance of lumps or bumps on your dog.

-Your mind immediately jumps to tumors and cancer, but it turns out that bumps on your dog’s skin can be caused by a wide range of conditions and diseases, most of which are not serious and can be easily treated and cured.
+Your mind immediately jumps to tumors and cancer, but it turns out that lumps and bumps on your dog’s skin can be caused by a wide range of conditions and diseases, most of which are not serious and can be easily treated and cured.
 Let’s take a look at some of the most common conditions that might be causing bumps on your dog’s skin and how you can treat and prevent them.

 A histiocytoma is a type of benign tumor, meaning it will not metastasize or spread into surrounding tissue.
 Histiocytomas originate in your dog’s Langerhans cells, a type of immune cell designed to protect tissues in contact with the outer environment, including the nose, intestines, stomach, and lungs, but they appear most prominently on the surface of your dog’s skin.
 Langerhans cells are alternately known as dendritic cells or histiocytes.